ELPASO sees a future where Latino families form a community movement where their children have the same opportunities of success as Anglo children.

 " I now see myself as a mentor and guide for other women in my community in providing advice for how to parent their children.” - ELPASO Parent Leader

-Our Goal: Give parents the knowledge and skills to support their children before they enter kindergarten and to have parents share this knowledge with their community.
+Our Goal: Give parents the knowledge, skills and materials to support their children before they enter kindergarten and to have parents share this knowledge with their community.

-ELPASO Coordinators do outreach to Boulder County families, building relationships and getting to know the community.
+How it Works: ELPASO Coordinators conduct outreach to Boulder County families, building relationships and getting to know the community.

 During these visits, coordinators also recruit parents with leadership potential to attend the ELPASO parent leadership program.
 Interested parents attend 11 monthly training sessions, where they acquire knowledge and skills about child development and learning across age groups.